Every Man for Himself (Lost): At Hydra Island

 As Kate Austen (Evangeline Lilly) and Sawyer watch, the Others carry a critically injured Colleen (Paula Malcomson), who was shot by Sun-Hwa Kwon (Yunjin Kim) the night before.
 Sawyer realizes that the injury was inflicted by someone back at camp, and then devises a plan to break out from the cage; he intends to electrocute an off-guard Danny Pickett (Michael Bowen) using a puddle he created outside his cage.
 However, Ben Linus (Michael Emerson) overhears him via surveillance and switches off the electricity prior to visiting him.
 When Sawyer attempts to carry out his plan, Ben knocks him unconscious and has him carried into the Hydra station.

 Sawyer wakes up to find himself strapped to a table, where Ben, Tom (M. C. Gainey) and two other Others watch over him.
 Sawyer is gagged before having a large hypodermic needle inserted into his chest.
 When Sawyer awakens, Ben and Tom come in, Tom carrying a rabbit in a cage; he shakes the cage vigorously, causing the rabbit to suddenly collapse, presumably dead.
 Ben informs Sawyer that they fitted him, like the rabbit, with a modified pacemaker; should his heart rate reach 140, his heart would explode.
 Ben threatens to implant one in Kate if Sawyer should tell her of his ordeal.

 Meanwhile, Juliet Burke (Elizabeth Mitchell) begs Jack Shephard (Matthew Fox) to help operate on Colleen.
 Upon arriving at the operating theatre, Jack notices some x-rays, but Juliet informs him that they are not Colleen's.
 During the surgery, Jack tries to save Colleen, but she eventually dies.
 Later, Jack informs Juliet that there was nothing they could do with Colleen, and then asks about the x-rays, which Jack knows belong to a 40-year-old man with a very large spinal tumor, and asks whom he is there to save.

 Danny, aware that the Oceanic Flight 815 survivors are responsible, takes his anger out on Sawyer by violently beating him; Sawyer refrains from fighting back.
 Kate pleads with him to stop; Danny ceases only after Kate admits to loving Sawyer.
 Afterwards, Kate notices a gap in her cage, and manages to climb through.
 She tries to free Sawyer, but he bitterly refuses, remembering Karl's escape and bloody capture.
 Kate returns to her cage, insisting that she would not abandon him, and tells Sawyer that she lied about loving him so that Danny would stop.

 The next day, Ben takes Sawyer for a walk to high ground.
 Sawyer learns that he has no pacemaker; it was merely a con to prevent Sawyer from leaving, and Ben shows him the same rabbit from the day before, which had been merely sedated.
 Ben reveals to Sawyer that they are on a completely different island approximately twice the size of Alcatraz that overlooks the main island; escape is impossible.
-Upon asking why he was conned, Ben tells Sawyer that in order to gain a con artist's respect, they must be conned themselves.
+Upon asking why he was conned, Ben tells Sawyer that in order to gain a con artist's respect, he must be conned himself.